joelotz/github.io/content/testing-markdown-pelican.md

 > - tip
 > - warning

-Withing your pelican blog, type the following code in Markdown syntax
+Within your pelican markdown file, type the following code in Markdown syntax–

 ```reStructuredText
 !!! note
 	Here is a note you should know.
 ```

-And the Python-Markdown parser turns the Markdown into the following HTML
+And the Python-Markdown parser turns the Markdown into the following HTML–
 ```html
 <div class="admonition note">
 <p class="admonition-title">Note</p>